 Not everyone knows that Color #86 (Key Lime) required the longest set-up time of any color ever: 8 full hours.
 Reason is, the process is a bit more complex than with any other color.
 The whole fiber needs to be saturated, creating a not-so-simple process, but impossible to achieve by simply printing on the surface.
-It's the only way to accomplish such intensive, clear colors.
+It's the only way to accomplish such intensive, clean colors.

 All this time and labor is no doubt worthwhile - the new Gmund colors are breathtaking.